nerves-project/nerves/guides/advanced/porting-guide.md

 ## What Buildroot is and why you need it first

 [Buildroot](https://buildroot.org) is a build system that cross-compiles a complete Linux system from source.
 It takes a configuration file (called a `defconfig`) and produces a kernel, a root filesystem, and optionally a complete disk image.
-The output is a small, purpose-built system, typically 20 to 60 MB -with only what you asked for.
+The output is a small, purpose-built system, typically 20 to 60 MB, with only what you asked for.

 Nerves uses Buildroot under the hood.
 The `nerves_system_br` package is essentially a Buildroot [external tree](https://buildroot.org/downloads/manual/manual.html#outside-br-custom) with Nerves-specific packages and configuration.